ApolloAuto/apollo/docs/quickstart/apollo_2_0_sensor_calibration_guide.md

 * Result Examples: As shown in the following figures, figure 6 shows a good calibration result which meet the precision requirements, and figure 7 is a phenomenon that does not meet the requirements of precision.

 ![](images/calibration/sensor_calibration/radar_cam_good.png)
-<a align="center"> Figure 2.
-The good Camera-to-Radar calibration validation result </a>
+<p align="center"> Figure 2.
+The good Camera-to-Radar calibration validation result </p>

 ![](images/calibration/sensor_calibration/radar_cam_error.png)
-<a align="center"> Figure 3.
-The bad Camera-to-Radar calibration validation result </a>
+<p align="center"> Figure 3.
+The bad Camera-to-Radar calibration validation result </p>

 * Attentions: